Diversity and Inclusion Training: Embedding Accessibility Coaching into Digital Systems

 • Measure Progress – Establishing KPIs and accountability frameworks to track and sustain inclusivity efforts across digital systems.

-Leaders who prioritise accessibility not only future-proof their businesses but also foster a workplace culture that values innovation, diverse perspectives, and user-centred design.
+Leaders who prioritise accessibility not only future-proof their businesses but also foster a culture of inclusive innovation and user-centred design.

 Avoiding Common Pitfalls